GuildedAPI/docs/docs/topics/gateway.md

 | transport  | string  | The type of transport           | 'websocket'     |
 | ?teamId \* | string  | The team's socket to connect to | a team ID       |

 \* This is for team-specific events like member and channel updates.
-I have yet to get this to work personally, but it supposedly does.
+I have yet to get this to work personally, but it's what the client does.

 ###### Gateway Headers